milephm/garbage-classification/README.md

    ```bash
    pip3 install -r requirements.txt
    ```
-2. Open the **`intro-to-ai-garbage-classification.ipynb`** file in Jupyter Notebook or Google Colab.
+2. Open the **`main.ipynb`** file in Jupyter Notebook or Google Colab.
 3. Click **Run All** to execute the code.

 ## Credits
-README.md format credit to tmp0810
+README.md format: credit to tmp0810

 ## Contact & Contribution
 For questions or contributions, please feel free to reach out via GitHub or submit a pull request.